ejin700/hombasis-gnn/qm9/README.md

 You can use [neptune.ai](https://neptune.ai) to track the progress, by specifying your project and token in ``src/config.ini``.
 Leave the fields as ``...`` if you want to just run locally.
 Alternatively, you can manually set your project and api token in lines 35 and 36 of `src/main.py`.

 ## Testing R-GCN+Hom with Fully-Adjacent layer
 We also tested a version of R-GCN that uses a fully-adjacent layer at the end in accordance with [Alon et al. (2021)](https://arxiv.org/abs/2006.05205).
-In order to reproduce those results (which are presented in Appendix D.4), replace the `src/main.py` and `src/models/gcn.py` files with the corresponding files in the `FA_files` directory, and use the commands above to run the model.
+In order to reproduce those results (which are presented in Appendix D.4), replace the `src/models/gcn.py` file with the corresponding `FA_models/gcn.py` file, and use the commands above to run the model.